tophep/Mass-News/Web/README.md

 #Mass-News
 ##Web
-The web aspect of Mass-News
+The Web Frontend and Backend of Mass-News